marbhal-onkar/parking-lot/README.md

 ## Requirements
 Build an online parking lot management system that can support the following requirements:
 * Should have multiple floors.
-* Multiple entries and exit points.
+* Multiple entries and exit gates.
-* A person has to collect a ticket at entry and pay at or before exit.
+* A user has to collect a ticket at entry and pay at or before exit.
 * Pay at:
     * Exit counter (Cash to the parking attendant)
-    * Dedicated automated booth on each floor
+    * Dedicated automated booth on each floor - Payment counter
     * Online
 * Pay via:
     * Cash
     * Credit Card
     * UPI
 * Allow entry for a vehicle if a slot is available for it.
-Show on the display at entry if a slot is not available.
+* Show on the display at entry if a slot is not available.
 * Parking Spots of 3 types:
     * Large
     * Medium